g-tejas/SkimLit/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Use this space to show useful examples of how a project can be used.
-Additional screenshots, code examples and demos work well in this space.
-You may also link to more resources.
+Possible usage ideas would be a browser extension called SkimLit that reads the html of a RCT website, and automatically preprocesses and formats the abstract with the predicted labels

-_For more examples, please refer to the [Documentation](https://example.com)_
+_If you would like to contribute and implement the above feature, please refer to the  [Contributing](#contributing) section_

 <!-- ROADMAP -->
 ## Roadmap

-See the [open issues](https://github.com/othneildrew/Best-README-Template/issues) for a list of proposed features (and known issues).
+See the [open issues](https://github.com/g-tejas/SkimLit/issues) for a list of proposed features (and known issues).